Gravitational Decays of Secluded Scalars and Graviton Dark Radiation: Stochastic gravitational wave spectrum

 where $1 + z_d := m_{\phi}/2E$ and $\rho_{\mr{crit}}$ denotes the critical energy density. $H(z)$ and $\rho_{\phi}(z)$ are the Hubble parameter and the energy density of $\phi$ at redshift $z$, respectively.

 In order to evaluate the GW spectrum (\ref{eq: GW spectrum}), we need to know the Hubble parameter $H(z)$, the cosmic time $t(z)$ and the $\phi$ energy density $\rho_\phi(z)$ as a function of redshift $z$.
 In the case of our interest, $\phi$ dominates the universe before it decays and hence it will be convenient to have a fitting formula for these quantities that connects the $\phi$- (or matter-)dominated and radiation-dominated era.
-Here we provide useful fitting formulae:\footnote{ These formulae improve the previous ones given in Ref.~\cite{Mudrunka:2023wxy}. }
+Here we provide useful fitting formulae:

 where $c$ and $n$ are parameters to be determined to fit the numerical results and the subscript ``ref'' means that the corresponding quantity is evaluated at the arbitrary reference time $t_{\rm ref}$ well after the $\phi$ decays, at which the universe is dominated by radiation; $t_{\rm ref}\gg \Gamma_\phi^{-1}$ or $T_{\rm{ref}} \ll T_{\rm{dec}}$,and we assume that the effective number of relativistic degrees of freedom does not change significantly between $T_{\rm{dec}}$ and $T_{\rm{ref}} $.\footnote{ Temperature and scale factor at the reference point are related to those of the present universe, $T_0$ and $a_0$, through